Jackson Township High School

-Jackson Liberty High School was a four-year comprehensive public high school serving students in ninth through twelfth grades from Jackson Township, in Ocean County, New Jersey, operating as part of the Jackson School District.
-It is the district's newest secondary school and is the sister high school of Jackson Memorial High School.
-The two schools have a long-standing rivalry in both football and soccer.
+Jackson Township High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Jackson Township, in Ocean County, New Jersey, United States, operating as part of the Jackson School District.
+It is the district's newest secondary school building and was the former site of Jackson Liberty High School, which was the sister high school of Jackson Memorial High School and merged for the 2024–25 school year.

-As of the 2023–24 school year, the school had an enrollment of 1,076 students and 74.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.
-There were 361 students (33.6% of enrollment) eligible for free lunch and 74 (6.9% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 1,012 students and 74.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
+There were 444 students (43.9% of enrollment) eligible for free lunch and 93 (9.2% of students) eligible for reduced-cost lunch.